sleepingindomie/sleepingindomie/README.md

 ## 🚀 About Me

-I'm a passionate developer focused on creating innovative digital solutions.
-Currently building my portfolio and continuously improving my programming skills.
+I'm a passionate developer focused on creating innovative digital solutions

-- 🔭 Currently working on **Pernah Ga Ready** - An Ace technical interviews with AI-powered resume optimization and live coding practice
+- 🔭 Currently working on WeAreBrand
 - 🌱 Always learning and exploring new technologies
 - 💼 Portfolio: [Check it out!](https://porto-beige-tau.vercel.app/)
 - 📫 Reach me: **daffaprams09@gmail.com**